SAQG007/stellar-snapshots/README.md

 # Stellar Snapshots

-A flutter application that is powered by Nasa APOD (Astronomy Picture of the Day) API.
+A flutter application that is powered by Nasa's APOD (Astronomy Picture of the Day) API.

 ## Resources